Tips for Keynote Speakers: Sharing My Mental Clarity Model

 So that’s the model.
 When I presented it to the last group of up-and-coming speakers at a weekend-long speaking bootcamp, one woman came up to me the following morning and said with a smirk, “It’s all your fault I had to throw away everything I had and start all over again.”
 But I heard her talk the day before the exercise and the day after, and the clarity she had after working through the exercise was inspiring.
 When you want to communicate powerful ideas, clarity is a gift.

-Speaking of Gifts: Have a Free Download of the Full Model
+Speaking of Gifts: Free Download of the Full Mental Clarity Model

 To make this as easy as possible for you and save you some drawing and labeling, I’ve put together a worksheet you can simply download and get going on.
 There’s no email signup, no obligation to buy anything from me, no program I want to upsell you into.
 If you find value in it, please share it with other speakers.
 The best way to thank me for sharing it is to use it to make a great speech that helps make the world a better place.